How do students navigate educational and career pathways?

 Past projects on Student Choices and Pathways

-The Rutgers University-Youth Enjoy Science evaluation focuses on evaluating programmatic elements geared toward exposing underrepresented high school and undergraduate students to careers in science that are outside traditional healthcare fields (doctor, nurse, etc).
+The Rutgers University-Youth Enjoy Science evaluation focused on evaluating programmatic elements geared toward exposing underrepresented high school and undergraduate students to careers in science that are outside traditional healthcare fields (doctor, nurse, etc).
 The program focuses on cancer research.
 It also trains high school teachers in cancer research to give them tools and knowledge to disseminate through their classrooms and curriculum.

 Blacks and Hispanics have long been underrepresented in the nursing workforce and in many other health occupations.
 Pace University is attempting to address this problem through a program that seeks to increase retention of Black and Hispanic first-generation nursing students.
 The Rutgers Education & Employment Research Center will evaluate Pace University’s STEPS to Success Program and provide feedback to guide the four-year project, recommending improvements as needed.